 Try the CareTouch brand Lens Cleaning Wipes.
-Originally designed for eyeglasses, they’re a safe way to get your laptop’s screen sparkling.
+Initially designed for eyeglasses, they’re a safe way to get your laptop’s screen sparkling.
 Plus, they can be safely used on smartphones and tablets.

 Kim uses Windex electronics screen wipes, which are great for a streak-free shine.

 As for your keyboard, you’ll want to tread cautiously.
 Needlessly jamming something like a paperclip in the space between keys can break the sensitive mechanisms that make the thing work.
 The best solution is to use an “invisible touch” that dislodges debris without physically contacting it.
-To do this, you’ll need a can of compressed air, or “canned air” as it’s sometimes called.
+You’ll need a can of compressed air, or “canned air,” as it’s sometimes called.

-These pressurized canisters of oxygen are perfect for cleaning computers and have been trusted by IT professionals for years.
+These pressurized canisters of oxygen are perfect for cleaning computers and trusted by IT professionals for years.
 Simply point the can at a slight angle near the affected area and spray.

 A small but powerful blast of air will push crumbs and dust out from even the smallest spaces.
 As for the best brand of canned air, we recommend Dust-Off — a long-lived brand with a trusted reputation for quality compressed air.
 Make sure to follow the directions on the can for maximum safety.